 Otherwise, a lot more on the many words and usages of the concept of fear in the Bible, with a heavy pro-Christian slant.

-posted by Gilead at 7:19 PM 0 comments Links to this post
+posted by Gilead at 7:19 PM 0 comments

 As labor historian David Roediger concludes in his "Wages of Whiteness," even with massive unemployment, poor sanitation, horrific workplace conditions, and frequent panics and poverty, these new whites still dominated and terrorized poor people of color and non-Christians.
 Wolfowitz and the rest realize that they can get the US to support their weird Christian jihad purely for their own psychological self-satisfaction.
 It is an old story and an old weapon and these guys know how to use it.